 There may be times when you don’t use condoms.
 Or maybe you just don’t like them and never use them.

 Thinking ahead of time about the risks you’re willing or not willing to take is a very useful way to take care of your health.

 When would you feel better wearing one?
 When would you feel fine not wearing one?
 Does it change based on whether your sex partner is a one-time hook-up or long-term partner?

 Having a plan about when you’ll use condoms, or not, is one way that people can feel comfortable that they’re taking care of their sexual health.
 HIV-negative people who never use condoms, or only use them some of the time, will benefit from PrEP to reduce their risk for HIV (although PrEP does NOT protect against other STDs).
 And people who are HIV-positive will be doing a great job of protecting their partner from HIV if they have an undetectable viral load.

 Plans are just that: plans.
 Although making a plan is great to do, it’s also important to check in with yourself periodically about how you’re sticking to it (or if you’re not sticking to it).
 It doesn’t make sense to set yourself up for a plan if you can’t stick with it.
 And often, it’ll just feel bad, when sex is supposed to feel good.

 How to put condoms on

 Condoms can also protect against infections that are spread by skin-to-skin contact, like herpes and syphilis.
-But, if there are skin lesions or sores – and some may be too small to see – that aren’t covered by a condom, there’s still the risk of passing an STD on to someone else.
-The bacteria that causes a gonorrhea infection can also live on a person’s hands, for example.
+But, if there are skin lesions or sores – and some may be too small to see – that aren’t covered by a condom, there’s still the risk of passing an STI on to someone else.

 Many condoms are already lubricated.
 You can also use your own water- or silicone-based lube.
 Don’t use oil-based lubes like baby oil or petroleum jelly because those will damage latex condoms.